The Minimum Amount of Water Per Day To Survive: A Critical Guide

 This is where things get very uncomfortable.
 The body is working to maintain all systems at the lowest levels it can.
 We feel parched.
 Our eyes are dry and sinking into their sockets.
 Our lips crack, and our tongues might swell.
 Our skin has lost so much water that it has lost its elasticity and looks thin and wrinkly.
 The headache is so bad, and it’s killing our appetite.
 Our hands and feet feel cold, maybe even a little tingly.

-Our blood pressure is so low that it might be hard to take our pulse at the wrist, but when we find it, it’s shallow and rapid.
-We’re breathing rapidly, as our lungs are drying out and working overtime to get oxygen to the heart.
+Our blood pressure is so low that it might be hard to take our pulse at the wrist, but it’s shallow and rapid when we find it.
+We’re breathing rapidly as our lungs are drying out and working overtime to get oxygen to the heart.
 We might faint, or we might experience convulsions.
 Sometimes, we experience confusion and lose awareness for short periods.

-We’re rarely urinating, and it’s really concentrated – a very dark yellow, almost orange.
+We’re rarely urinating.
+Urine is very concentrated – a very dark yellow, almost orange.

 Average Guy has lost between 2.4L and 4L of water.